sure-trust/G1_DSA_CPlusPlus/README.md

   <h2> Data Structures and Algorithms with C++ - G1 </h2>
 </div>

 Welcome to the SURE Trust G1 Data Structures and Algorithms with C++ Training repository.
-This repository serves as a central hub for all materials and resources related to the training course during the second batch of training AutoCad & Solidworks course.
+This repository serves as a central hub for all materials and resources related to the training course during the training DSA with C++ course.

 ## About SURE Trust